-In reviewing the resources available to the state, the Traffic Records Coordinating Committee has determined that resources are not currently available for implementing the formal quality control recommendations made in the Traffic Records Assessment report for all modules listed in sections 7.1-7.6.
-This is not to say that there are not current efforts to maintain quality by all the agencies involved in traffic records.
+In reviewing the resources available to the state, the Traffic Records Coordinating Committee has determined that resources are not currently available for implementing the formal quality control recommendations made in the Traffic Records Assessment report for each and every module.
+This is not to say that there are not current efforts to maintain quality by all of the agencies involved in traffic records.
 These efforts have been ongoing for many years, and the quality of the products produced attest to their effectiveness.
 However, the Traffic Records Assessment recommendations required that specific personnel be assigned to these functions and that documentation be produced to demonstrate these formal efforts.
-Efforts will be made during FY2019 to plan for the best methods to address these recommendations, but the TRCC did not feel that resources on any current efforts should be sacrificed to this end.
+Efforts will be made during FY2020 to plan for the best methods to address these recommendations, but the TRCC did not feel that resources on any current efforts should be sacrificed to this end.